Fastest MicroSD Card Speed Tests

 Because there are various ways of interacting with a microSD card, there are different types of speed.

-When transferring data off a memory card when you’re downloading to your computer, the sequential read speed matters.
-If you’re using it with a device running apps, you’ll be mostly concerned with its random write and read speeds.
 For recording video from a camera, the one that matters is the sequential write speed.
 That tells you how fast you can get data on to the card.
 It’s often not as clear as it could be, because the marketing departments for these manufacturers often use the sequential read speed in large, bold type on the packaging because that number is often higher and looks more impressive.
 But the read speed tells you how fast you can get data off the card, and that’s much less relevant when choosing a memory card that can keep up with the camera’s recording capabilities.
 So in ranking the cards here, I’m focusing on the sequential write speeds and basing them on my own tests.

 But it’s not always true that the fastest card is necessarily the best card for what you need.
 Price and availability matter too.
 And then there’s the important issue of whether your camera can take full advantage of the card’s speed.
 There’s generally no harm in putting a very fast card in a slower camera because the specifications are designed to fall back gracefully and maintain compatibility.
 But the performance you get will be limited by the slowest point in the chain.